 - 3 ounces chocolate, chopped or chips — 2 ounces semi-sweet, 1 ounce milk chocolate

-- Prepare your ice cream maker according to your manufacture’s instructions.
+- Prepare your ice cream maker according to your manufacturer’s instructions.

 - Place a large bowl into the fridge.